AMD-OSX/AMD_Vanilla/README.md

 AMD Vanilla OpenCore
 ==========
 ## If you are looking for Clover, go [here](https://github.com/AMD-OSX/AMD_Vanilla/).
-Kernel binary patches to enable native AMD CPU support on macOS.
+Kernel binary patches to enable almost native AMD CPU support on macOS.

 ### Features
 - Enables macOS to run on AMD CPUs on the fly.